 A pro bono advocate, Mr. Weiss’s practice includes federal court representations in civil rights matters and multiple appeals in the Seventh Circuit.
 Several of his pro bono matters have involved the rights of persons civilly committed in Illinois.

-A partner in the firm’s Complex Commercial Litigation Practice, he also chairs the Real Estate Litigation and Counseling subcommittee.
-Mr. Weiss is a member of the firm’s Management Committee and co-chairs its Investment Committee.
+A partner in the firm’s Complex Commercial Litigation Practice, he also chairs the Real Estate Litigation and Counseling subcommittee, and co-chairs the firm's Investment Committee.